KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession2/book/ws1-css-basics/1html-file.md

 1. In Chrome, open a [new tab to download the contents of our GitHub repository containing the images](https://github.com/KansasCityWomeninTechnology/CSSCompilerPractice/archive/master.zip).
    {% hint style="info" %}
-Clicking on the link automatically downloads a zip file.
+Clicking on the link automatically downloads a zip file that contains multiple files.
+The worksheet will walk you through file organization.

+GitHub is a tool we use to store code.
+You'll learn all about GitHub and Git next session!
    {% endhint %}

 1. Unzip the file and move all the images inside the "images" folder to your new "images" folder in "CodingAndCocktails/session2/images".